tmaestrini/spoDataConnector/README.md

 ## Prerequisites

+> [!WARNING]
+> As with any SPFx web part, you should always be very careful and clear when granting (Graph) permissions and assign them to users. **As the current implementation is based on the `SharePoint Online Client Extensibility Web Application Principal`, this could lead to a very serious security discussion**.
+You therefore use this solution at your own risk.

 The Microsoft Graph requests made by this web part rely on appropriate Microsoft Graph permissions.
 Therefore, all desired permissions must be granted by a Global admin through this Entra ID app: `SharePoint Online Client Extensibility Web Application Principal`.
 This ensures that the web part can access the required data and perform the necessary operations using Microsoft Graph API.

 ## Solution